Forgotten Realms: Demon Stone: Story

 After evacuating the nearby wood-elf village of Cedarleaf, attacked by Cireka and her Githyanki soldiers, they visit Illius' mentor, Khelben Blackstaff, for advice.
-He says that they will need a new Demon Stone; one could be found in the possession of the Yuan-ti people.
+Blackstaff informs them that the new Demon Stone they require is in the possession of the Yuan-ti people.
 As the three leave, Ygorl arrives riding Caminus and attacks Khelben's tower.
-The tower is destroyed as the three escape.
+The tower is destroyed as they escape.

-After they defeat the Yuan-ti and claim the Demon Stone, they go to see Drizzt Do'Urden, a drow that does not follow the normally cruel ways of his people, hoping he can help them find Cireka.
-He directs them to an abandoned portal in the Underdark, as that would be where she would feel most comfortable.
+After they defeat the Yuan-ti and claim the Demon Stone, they seek out Drizzt Do'Urden, an unusually heroic drow, in the hopes that he can help them find Cireka.
+He directs them to an abandoned portal in the Underdark, home of the drow.
 When they find the portal, they also find Cireka and her Githyanki horde ready to make use of it.
 As the three battle the Githyanki, Ygorl arrives with his Slaad horde.
 Illius tries to imprison the two warlords in the Demon Stone, but Ygorl forces himself and Cireka through the portal before Illius can succeed.
 The three follow the warlords through the portal to the lair of Caminus.
 There, Cireka is killed by the dragon, and Ygorl flees through another portal.
 The three work together to slay Caminus, then pursue Ygorl through the portal.

 The portal takes them back to Gemspark Mines.
 After fighting their way past Ygorl's hoard, they use a portal that leads to Limbo, where Ygorl waits for them.
 There, the heroes engage in a final duel with Ygorl, ultimately slaying him.
 They are welcomed back at Cedarleaf as heroes.
 Here, Khelben Blackstaff arrives through a portal, having survived the assault on his tower.
-He brings them the king's thanks and the offer of the untamed land of Vaasa to be their own, he also mentions that the Githyanki would aim to retrieve the "Silver Sword", previously owned by Cireka, as it is an ancient artifact.
-However, Rannek concludes by saying: "Let them try".
+He brings them the king's thanks and the offer of the untamed land of Vaasa to be their own, and also mentions that the Githyanki would aim to retrieve the "Silver Sword", previously owned by Cireka, as it is an ancient artifact.
+Rannek concludes by saying: "Let them try".